 According to the screenshot above, the average monthly searches is 2,900 which is good (the higher, the better).
 But on the sidebar, it says 3,600 (Vol), which is still good.

-It’s no matter what tool you use, as long as there are potential readers, it should be enough to “pass the test” for our Metric #1, which is it should have decent amount of searches.
+No matter what tool you use, as long as there are potential readers, it should be enough to “pass the test” for our Metric #1, which is it should have decent amount of searches.

 Note the results can vary over time.
 It can increase or decrease, so at least aim for a higher number, compared to when you target those with 30 or 50 only - they can potentially become zero over time.